resir014/resir014.xyz/src/content/posts/article/2015-11-17-tourists-language-barriers-and-the-act-of-helping/index.md

 "Oh, another one of that patriotic ads, I guess."
 I thought to myself as I shrugged it off.
 Shortly after, my order of beef rendang was ready, then I paid for them at the cashier and walked back home.

-***
+---

 I could pretty much consider myself growing up around the English language.
 My parents took me to an English course for the first time when I was around 3 years old, and kept going there until around the beginning of secondary school (~Year 7), and after that, I sorta continued learning English myself, through cable TV programmes, English language books, and conversing with people on the internet.
 It kind of fell to the point where people would say "Hey, your English is very good!" even though I knew full well I still had flaws here and there, and it's not really that special.

 Despite all this, my English-speaking abilities has always been locked inside of me, almost never having the chance to actually apply them to my immediate surroundings.
 Sure, I could still write normally on the Internet, but in real life, I kept feeling like it's a waste of time to actually use them in real life, so I'd usually just follow the herd and continued on as people around me would speak.

-***
+---

 Fast forward to about 5 hours later, I just got out of a very boring university class.
 Web programming is a boring class.
-I *knew* most of the shit taught here for a while now.
+I _knew_ most of the shit taught here for a while now.
 And as a recently-growing habit of de-stressing myself, I went out to the nearby McDonald's to order some fast food.
 It was raining as well, so I thought it would be a nice place to wait for the rain to stop, so I sat there, got my laptop ready, and started doing random things to kill the time.

 There were, strangely enough, a bunch of foreigners, which were weird, because the area around my university has never been really that popular among tourists.
 I shrugged that off at first as a minor coincidence.